azki4/lab2/README.md

 # lab2
-This is for lab 2
+This is a folder for lab 2